sdyinzhen/MH-Dir/README.md

 # MH-Dir
  Open-source Python implementation of Metropolis-Hastings (MH) to estimate Dirichlet distributed lithology proportions from seismic.

- To run this repo, please follow the example case in Jupyter Notebook [MH-Dir_Example_v2021704.ipynb](https://github.com/sdyinzhen/MH-Dir/blob/main/MH-Dir_v2021704.ipynb)
+* To run this repo, please follow the example case in Jupyter Notebook [MH-Dir_Example_v2021704.ipynb](https://github.com/sdyinzhen/MH-Dir/blob/main/MH-Dir_v2021704.ipynb)

+* The detailed explaination of the method is currently under peer review.
+We will provide the reference paper here once it is accepted.

-# Figure illustration of the MH-Dir
+**Figure: illustration of the MH-Dir** </p>
 <img src="src/workflow.jpg" width="600" height="570">

 # Licensing